ringisme/PIWA/Update_logs.md

 # Update Logs

+## 5.1

+- Reconstruct the app frame to extend its compatibility with the different datasets.
+- Add visitor mode to let the app can be executed on sample data.
+- Add interface descriptions by using Markdown documents.
+- Bug fixes.

 ## 3.22

 - Updated the "README.md".
 Please read it if you cannot run the app because of "wrong path".